 Money Habitudes for Teens is often used in high school classes (economics and personal finance, psychology, business, economics, etc.), after-school and youth programs like 4H and entrepreneur clubs as well as job readiness and life skills programs.
 The cards are part of the Money Habitudes high school financial literacy curriculum which won a 2012 Excellence in Financial Literacy Education Award from the Institute for Financial Literacy.

-Generally, what people like about Money Habitudes cards is they:
+What people like about Money Habitudes cards:

-- 54 white statement cards - Each of the six Habitudes has nine corresponding cards.
-Each is coded on the back with a colorful picture to identify the Habitude with which it is associated.3 blue sorting cards: Side 1 has Thinking Points/Discussion Ideas and Side 2 are the sorting cards for playing Money Habitudes solitaire.
+- 54 statement cards: Each of the six Habitudes has nine corresponding cards.
+Each is coded on the back with a colorful picture to identify the money personality type (Habitude) with which it is associated.3 blue sorting cards: Side 1 has Thinking Points/Discussion Ideas and Side 2 are the sorting cards for playing Money Habitudes solitaire.

 Money Habitudes is endorsed by the Institute of Consumer Financial Education and included in the National Jump$tart Clearinghouse.